Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 • Don't panic – contact your diabetes team who will help you if you have any queries or if you are unsure about what to do.

 • Keep taking your diabetes medications – even if you don't feel like eating.
-But there are some medicines that you shouldn’t take as much of or stop taking altogether.
+But there are some medicines that you shouldn’t take as much of or you should stop taking altogether.
 Make sure you talk to your diabetes team or speak to a local pharmacist as soon as you’re feeling ill so they can give you the right advice.

 • Insulin may need to be increased or decreased when you're unwell, talk to your diabetes team for further advice on how to manage your insulin doses during illness.

-• Stay hydrated – have plenty of unsweetened drinks, and eat little and often.
+• Stay hydrated – have plenty of unsweetened drinks and eat little and often.

 • If you take a certain type of diabetes tablet called SGLT2i and become unwell, you should stop taking these.
 You need to check your ketones and your blood sugars (if you've been told to do this and have the kit), and speak to your healthcare team.
 There are different types of SGLT2i tablets so check our list for all the brand names.
 Taking these tablets when you're not very well could increase your risk of developing diabetic ketoacidosis (DKA), so you need to know the symptoms to look out for.